johnnymast/Sandbox/README.md

 ## Author

-This package is created and maintained by [Johnny Mast](https://github.com/johnnymast) but it was based on [Climate](https://github.com/thephpleague/climate)  by [Joe Tannenbaum](https://github.com/joetannenbaum).
-For feature requests and suggestions you could consider sending me an e-mail or fill out an [issue](https://github.com/johnnymast/redbox-cli/issues).
+This package is created and maintained by [Johnny Mast](https://github.com/johnnymast).

 ## License

-Redbox-cli is released under the MIT public license.
+xxx is released under the MIT public license.

 [LICENSE](LICENSE.md)